-In Section V.3, page 43 the applicant states,
+In Section V.3, page 44 the applicant states,

-"All health related education and training programs are welcomed to visit the facility, receive instruction and observe the operation of the unit while patients are receiving treatment."
+"All health related education and training programs are welcomed to visit the facility, receive instruction and observe the operation of the unit while patients are receiving treatment..."

-Exhibit 19 contains a letter from the FMC Area Manager to Wake Technical Community College inviting the school to include the facility in its clinical rotations for nursing students.
-The information provided in Section V.3 is reasonable and credible and supports a finding of conformity to this criterion.
+Exhibits 19 and 20 contain a letter from the FMC Area Manager to Gaston College inviting the school to include the facility in its clinical rotations for nursing students.
+The applicant also states that letters to other local programs of nursing are included in Exhibit 19.
+However, there are no other letters in Exhibit 19 or 20.
+The information the applicant provides in Section V.3 is reasonable and credible and supports a finding of conformity to this criterion.